sohebmujawar/MERN-STACK-CAFE-BREW/README.md

-# 🍽️ CAFE-BREW
+# 🍽️ MERN-STACK-CAFE-BREW

-Welcome to the **CAFE-BREW**!
+Welcome to the **MERN-STACK-CAFE-BREW**!
 This full-stack application allows customers to browse cafe, make reservations, and manage their bookings, while providing cafe admins with a comprehensive dashboard to oversee operations.

 ## 🛠️ Features